Category: French lacemakers

 However, are there stronger connections between Saint Nicholas and lacemaking than a general desire to keep young women off the streets?
 In Valenciennes Museum of Fine Arts (currently closed) there is a painting that originally hung in the town’s Saint Nicholas church.
 It depicts Saint Nicholas in the act of throwing the gold through his neighbour’s window.
 Inside we see the father and his three despairing daughters, one of whom is sitting a lace pillow.
 The painting is by Henri de Vermay (active 1612-1642), the second artist of that name, and the last in dynasty of painters from the nearby city of Cambrai.
 The Vermays of Cambrai were possibly descendants of the Dutch painter Jan Cornelisz Vermeyen (c.
 1504-1559).[3]

 This is not the only painting from the period that depicts the beneficiaries of Saint Nicholas’s charity as lacemakers.
-The Amsterdam Museum of our Lord in the Attic has another representation of the charity of Saint Nicholas by Vermay’s better-known Antwerp contemporary Cornelis de Vos (1584-1651), in which two of the daughters can be seen working at lace pillows, while the third is busy with embroidery.
+The Amsterdam Museum of Our Lord in the Attic has another representation of the charity of Saint Nicholas by Vermay’s better-known Antwerp contemporary Cornelis de Vos (1584-1651), in which two of the daughters can be seen working at lace pillows, while the third is busy with embroidery.

-Cornelis de Vos, ‘The Charity of Saint Nicholas’, Ons Lieve Heere op Solder Museum, Amsterdam. http://www.stnicholascenter.org/media/images/d/de-voss.jpg
+Cornelis de Vos, ‘The Charity of Saint Nicholas’, Ons’ Lieve Heere op Solder Museum, Amsterdam. http://www.stnicholascenter.org/media/images/d/de-voss.jpg

 Paintings are only indirect evidence, but it seems that, in the Flemish-French borderlands, an association had become established in the seventeenth century between Saint Nicholas, his patronage of marriageable women, and lacemaking as a recourse of the poor.
 This was the same period in which lace schools were being established in towns like Valenciennes and, possibly, Lille.
 Although the history lacemaking in Lille is very obscure, it seems plausible that this same association of ideas explains why Lille’s lacemakers took Saint Nicholas to be their patron saint.